Understanding Your Insurance Policy in the Aftermath of a House Fire

 Debris Removal –

 In the aftermath of a house fire, the contractor will need to remove debris from the scene before they can start the necessary repairs.
-The cost of the removal is paid out of a policy’s “Additional Coverages” instead of being deducted from the policy limit.
+The policy’s “Additional Coverages” pay for the cost of removal instead of deducting it from the policy limit.

 Living Expenses –